 First, you need to figure out how many points of entry you want to protect.
 This will depend on the layout of your home—some people only need to protect their front door, while others will have a number of windows and other potential entry points they want to alarm, such as side doors and garage doors.
 You’ll also want to figure out a good location for your keypads; near the front door, door to your garage, or in your master bedroom are the most common locations.

 You’ll also need to decide if you want a hard-wired or wireless alarm.
 Hard-wired systems can be a pain to set up—they require drilling holes into the window or doorframe, with wires run through the walls to the control panel.
 Wireless alarms are much easier to set up, using pads that send a signal to the control panel.
 The trade-off, of course, is in reliability—a hard-wired system is very difficult for your average burglar to tamper with, and requires very little maintenance.
-A wireless system runs on batteries, so you must ensure that they’re always charged up, and the radio frequencies they use can be jammed or otherwise tampered with by more technologically savvy burglars.
+A wireless alarm system in Toronto runs on batteries, so you must ensure that they’re always charged up, and the radio frequencies they use can be jammed or otherwise tampered with by more technologically savvy burglars.

 If you’re building a new home, or doing extensive renovations, then you can take advantage of the work to improve your home’s security.
 Contacting your security company ahead of time will allow them to proceed with a rough-in of your alarm system, allowing for full wired access.
 Wired alarm systems are preferable, because they are the most reliable, and there are no issues of dealing with battery replacements or things of that nature.